simoninireland/epydemic/doc/cookbook/population-powerlaw-cutoff.rst

 A powerlaw-with-cutoff network, by contrast, place a limit (denoted :math:`\kappa`) on the "likely" highest degree.
 Below the cutoff the degree distribution behaves like a powerlaw network; above the cutoff, the probability drops off exponentially quickly, making large hubs highly unlikely.
-The degree distributioon is given by
+The degree distribution is given by

 .. math::

     p_k = \frac{1}{C} k^{-\alpha} \, e^{-k / \kappa}

-for cutoff :math:`\kappa`, where :math:`C` is again a normalising constant this time given by
+where :math:`C` is again a normalising constant this time given by

 .. math::

     C = Li_{\alpha}(e^{-1 / \kappa})

 with :math:`Li_{\alpha}(x)` being the :math:`\alpha`'th `polylogarithm <https://en.wikipedia.org/wiki/Polylogarithm>`_
 of :math:`x`.
-The following plot shows the difference in the probability of finding nodes of different degrees under the two distributions.
+The following plot shows the difference in the probability of encountering nodes of different degrees under the two distributions.

 .. figure:: powerlaw-cutoff.png
     :alt: Powerlaw vs powerlaw with cutoff degree distributions
     :align: center

-So the probability of finding, for example, a node of degree 100, :math:`p_k \approx 0.0001` under the powerlaw whereas with a cutoff at :math:`\kappa = 10` the probability drops to :math:`p_k \approx 0.00000001` -- ten thousand times smaller.
+So the probability of finding, for example, a node of degree 100 is :math:`p_k \approx 0.0001` under the powerlaw distribution, whereas with a cutoff at :math:`\kappa = 10` the probability drops to :math:`p_k \approx 0.00000001` -- ten thousand times smaller.

 Fortunately the polylogarithm function is built into the ``mpmath`` package, so all we need to do is code-up the distribution function in Python.
 In the following we create an experiment that can take parameters for the size :math:`N`